 The city of Bogotá has seen vast improvements in terms of security, infrastructure and poverty reduction over recent years.
 Nonetheless, in the poorer parts of Colombia's capital, tens of thousands find themselves on the bottom rungs of the socioeconomic ladder.
-In the city's numerous shantytowns, there are still bogotanos who do not have access to decent housing, medical services and electricity.
+In the city's numerous shantytowns, many families do not have access to decent housing, medical services and electricity.

 A city marked by social inequality

-Children at SOS Children's Village Bogotá (photo: SOS archives)
+Young woman growing up at SOS Children's Village Bogotá (photo: N.Ruud)

 Bogotá is the capital and largest city of Colombia.
 It is also one of the biggest cities in Latin America, both in terms of population and land area.
-Demographically speaking, Bogotá is a fairly young city, with around 31 per cent of its population being less than 18 years of age.
 Although Bogotá has seen significant improvements concerning security, infrastructure and poverty reduction over the last decade, tens of thousands of families in this modern metropolis are still affected by unemployment, poverty and a lack of access to public services.

+Social inequality is high in Colombia's capital: around 40 per cent of the total income is controlled by only seven per cent of the city's population.
+Although the city's under-five-mortality rate has dropped noticeably over the last twenty years, it is still higher than in other developed cities in Latin America.
 Whether children grow up with or without parental care significantly affects their educational career.
 Children who grow up without parental care are less likely to attend school.
-In Colombia, school absenteeism is up at 27 per cent among children who grow up without parental support.
 Children who for various reasons end up living without parental care and support are usually exposed to poverty, discrimination and exclusion, factors which in turn increase their risk of suffering abuse and exploitation.
-As a result of poverty and parental neglect, around 2,000 children in Bogotá live on the streets.
-Deprecatingly referred to as "gamines", most of them sleep in parks, on the sidewalk or in homeless shelters.
-Most of them eke out a living by selling merchandise, washing cars or engaging in petty theft.
-Glue sniffing and other forms of drug abuse mark their lives.
+Because of poverty and parental neglect, around 2,000 children in Bogotá live on the streets.

 Instead of attending school, many children are involved in labour activities

-Around 87,000 children in Colombia's capital engage in labour activities at a very early age.
-Most of them are involved in the informal sector.
-26 per cent of these children do not attend school.
+Vulnerable children in Colombia's capital engage in labour activities at a very early age.
+Most of them are involved in the informal sector, and often drop out of school.
 The link between child labour and poverty is undeniably strong in Bogotá.
 In most cases, parents depend on the extra income generated by their children and thus take their children out of school.
 Without a decent education, a child from a poor family background has little chance to break the cycle of poverty.
-According to the Economic Commission for Latin America (CEPAL), the income generated by an adult is 20 per cent less with every year of education that this person missed out on during his or her childhood and youth.
-Through our SOS Family Strengthening Programmes and SOS Social Centres we do everything we can to avoid family breakups and reduce the risk of a child ending up on the street.

 What we do in Bogotá